"The Bures Fire Engine at

 National Fire Service was formed to unify the whole of the country and

 Now located at Wormingford.

 (The indicators on the front bumper

-Today cover for the village emanates from Sudbury (24hr staffed), Nayland
+Today cover for the village emanates from Sudbury (part time), Nayland

 (part time) and backed up by the Colchester (24hr staffed) Essex Fire